• Skip to primary navigation

 How to Make Buckwheat Brownies

-For these brownies, you'll need two mixing bowls, and a small saucepan or dish for melting the chocolate and oil, a whisk, spatula, parchment-lined loaf pan and the required ingredients.
+For these brownies, you'll need two mixing bowls, a whisk, spatula, parchment-lined loaf pan and the required ingredients.
+Here are the steps:

-First, preheat your oven to 350 degrees F. Line an 8" x 4" loaf pan with parchment paper and set aside.
+1. First, preheat your oven to 350 degrees F. Line a loaf pan with parchment paper and set aside.
+(I used a 9x5 inch loaf pan, but 8x4 inch would work too.)

-In a large mixing bowl, combine the buckwheat flour cocoa powder, coconut sugar, instant coffee and salt.
-In a separate, smaller bowl, whisk together the egg, egg yolk and vanilla.
+1. In a large bowl, combine the coconut sugar, shortening, egg, egg yolk and vanilla.

-After baking, let the brownies cool in the pan to room temperature.
+2. After baking, let the brownies cool in the pan to room temperature.
 Make sure they are fully cooled before cutting.
+Personally, I love letting the brownies sit overnight in the fridge before cutting (they have a fudgier texture).

 Storage